 In order to improve British Columbia’s access to occupational therapy services, CAOT-BC is focused on:

-- Inclusion of occupational therapy on extended health benefits plans in BC: Working with volunteer members, CAOT-BC supports an Extended Health Benefits Working Group, with the aim of increasing the number of extended health benefit plans in BC that include occupational therapy.
+- Coverage of occupational therapy on extended health benefit plans in BC: CAOT-BC works in collaboration with CAOT at the national level, as well as key stakeholders and volunteer members in BC with the aim of increasing the number of extended health benefit plans in the province that include occupational therapy.

-Second, to communicate the value of occupational therapy to external stakeholders .
-CAOT-BC uses a variety of means to address this, including:
+Second, to communicate the value of occupational therapy to external stakeholders.
+CAOT-BC uses a variety of means, including:

-- Press releases and responses to reports, media and other relevant communications
+- Press releases and responses to consultations, reports, media and other relevant communications

 - Government and stakeholder relations initiatives including meetings with Members of the Legislative Assembly, Members of Parliament, Ministers and other key stakeholders